Administrative Officers of the College

 Making the Transition to College: Courses for First-Year Students

-University College works hard to provide courses that meet our mission of "assisting new students in making a successful transition to the University of Oklahoma by establishing a space of belonging, a place for flourishing, and a foundation for further academic success."
+University College works diligently to provide courses that meet our mission of "assisting new students in making a successful transition to the University of Oklahoma by establishing a space of belonging, a place for flourishing, and a foundation for further academic success."